NationalUniversitySystem/nusa-code-standards/README.md

   - PHP Code Beautifier and Fixer (`phpcbf`) is instealled along with PHPCS and can be run like `phpcs` to automatically fix certain errors and warnings
   - Reasons to use this sparingly are things may break, and fixing things manually is a good way of learning and get better at following the code standards

+### Non Composer installed code standards
+- Suggestion: Clone all standards into one folder.
+- Although all standards might be inside a folder (e.g. `code-standards`), each folder (repo) inside of it has to be added uniquely.
+- When installing multiple paths *do not* add spaces between each path (after the comma separating them)
+- If having issues wrap the combined string in quotes (e.g. `"/path/to/one,/path/to/two"`).
+- Use full path for each repo/folder.
+For example:
+  - Mac: `"/Users/{yourusername}/path/one,/Users/{yourusername}/path/two"`
+  - Windows: `"C:/Users/{yourusername}/path/one,C:/Users/{yourusername}/path/two"`

 ## Making Changes to Rulesets
 Please discuss any possible rule changes with team members inside a repo issue for tracking.
 To see the specific code standard that is throwing an error that might be removed, changed, run `phpcs {filename.php} -s`.
 Use the string of the rule as reference in issues and finally when implementing a change.